What Is a Privacy Center and Do You Need One

 • A copy of your personal data

-One thing that is lacking is a link to contact support for more information.
+However, it lacks a link to contact support for more information.

 Salesforce Privacy Center